microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 _Vector Store_ support is required in order to enable usage of the `file-search` tool.

-In alignment with V2 treaming of the `FileClient`, the caller may also directly target `VectorStoreClient` from the _OpenAI SDK_.
+In alignment with V2 streaming of the `FileClient`, the caller may also directly target `VectorStoreClient` from the _OpenAI SDK_.

 ### Class Inventory